ibexa/documentation-developer/docs/administration/back_office/content_tab_switcher.md

 # Tab switcher in content edit page

-Tabs switcher allows separating the default Field Types in the content type from the Field Types that enhance the content with new functionalities.
+Tabs switcher allows separating the default field types in the content type from the field types that enhance the content with new functionalities.
-The best example of such Field Types are SEO or Taxonomy, as these are not typical Field Types but a Field Types that handle functionalities for the whole content object.
+The best example of such field types are SEO or Taxonomy, as these are not typical field types but a field types that handle functionalities for the whole content object.

-The following example shows how to add a Meta tab with automatically assigned Taxonomy Field Type.
+The following example shows how to add a Meta tab with automatically assigned Taxonomy field type.

 ## Add Meta tab

-Before you start adding the Meta tab, make sure the content type you want to edit has [Taxonomy Entry Assignment Field Type]([[= user_doc =]]/taxonomy/#assign-tag-to-content-from-taxonomy-tree).
+Before you start adding the Meta tab, make sure the content type you want to edit has [Taxonomy Entry Assignment field type]([[= user_doc =]]/taxonomy/#assign-tag-to-content-from-taxonomy-tree).

 Next, provide the semantic configuration under the `ibexa.system.<scope>.admin_ui_forms` [configuration key](configuration.md#configuration-files):